cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

  - Using  [Oracle VirtualBox](https://www.virtualbox.org/) in Linux or Windows
  - Using [Vulre](https://www.vultr.com/)
-Use the the following URL
+Use the the following URL for

 ## Updating Software
 To meet demands enforced by our security policy we need to keep the software up

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0MTA5MTIxM119
+eyJoaXN0b3J5IjpbLTExMzA5MDM3NDBdfQ==
 -->